Happy couple walking and carrying bags after shopping together

 Cosigning for a credit card

-While not many credit card issuers offer it, opening a credit card account with a cosigner is an alternative to having a joint credit card account and may help the primary cardholder build credit history.
+Opening a credit card account with a cosigner is one alternative to opening a joint credit card account that may help the primary cardholder build credit history.
 Please note that Discover doesn’t allow cosigners on its credit cards.

-Unlike joint credit card accounts, the cosigner doesn’t have access to the account but does agree to take responsibility and repay the balance should the account holder default on payments, according to the Federal Trade Commission.
+Unlike joint credit card accounts, the cosigner doesn’t have access to the account.
+The cosigner does agree to take responsibility and repay the balance should the account holder default on payments, according to the Federal Trade Commission.
+Keep in mind that many card issuers don’t allow cosigners.

 Adding a user to an existing credit card account

 An authorized user agreement is another option worth exploring.
-In this type of agreement, a user is added to an existing account but isn’t responsible for repayment of the debt, only the primary cardmember is.
+In this type of agreement, a user is added to an existing account but isn’t responsible for repayment of the debt.
+The primary cardmember has to repay the balance and cover any annual fee.
 For example, a parent may want to add their child as an authorized user to a credit card account, as long as the child is old enough per the card issuer’s terms.
 Age requirements may vary by card issuer.

-If your purpose to become an authorized user is to build your credit history, then first check that the credit card issuer reports both the primary and authorized user account details to the credit bureaus.
-If not, you may not see any impact by becoming an authorized user.
+If your purpose to become an authorized user is to build your credit history, then first check that the credit card issuer reports both the primary and authorized user account details to a major credit bureau.
+If not, then the card activity won’t appear on either credit report and won’t affect either credit score.

 How can you build credit history on your own?